mark-watson/haskell_book/manuscript/kgcreator.md

   blackboard_write newStatementString
 ~~~~~~~

-For the rest of the chapter we will use the approach of not keeping track of generated data in SQListe and instead remove duplicates during postprocessing.
+For the rest of the chapter we will use the approach of not keeping track of generated data in SQLite and instead remove duplicates during postprocessing using the standard **awk** command line utility.

 ## Code Layout For the KGCreator Project and strategies for sharing Haskell code between projects